-On behalf of the Board of Directors/Management, I would like to give my deepest thanks to all our clients and shareholders for their continued trust and support.
-I would also like to thank our team of dedicated staff for seeing us through all the challenges we faced in 2014.
+On behalf of the Board of Directors/Management, I would like to give my great thanks to all our clients and shareholders for their continued trust and support.
+I would also like to extend my sincere gratitude to our team of dedicated staff for seeing us through all the challenges we faced in 2015.